lazer002/lazer002/README.md

 <h1 align="center">Hi 👋, I'm Ajit Kumar</h1>
 <h5 align="center"> | Full-stack developer | Node/React developer | Web developer</h5>

 📫 As someone who is always passionate for learning more about tech and life.
-I love to develop web scripts static websites and ever since been a self taught software developer also unstopped learner.
+I love to develop web scripts static websites and ever since been a self taught Web developer also unstopped learner.

 Programmer specialized in web development using multiple tools, frameworks and libraries both in frontend and backend.
 I pay a lot of attention to detail to generate best products.